bluesky/databroker/doc/source/configuration.rst

     db = Broker(mds, fs)

-Configuration Files or Environmental Variables
+Configuration Files or Environment Variables
 ----------------------------------------------

 DataBroker looks for configuration in: